cvent/dogscaler/README.md

 Below are some simple examples

-Basic example: Apply the configuration.
+The basic example - Apply the configuration.

 ```
   $ dogscaler apply -c dogscaler.yaml